MITLibraries/hrqb-client/README.md

   Remove target data from pipeline tasks.

+  If argument --task is passed to parent 'pipeline' command, only this task will have its target data removed.

 Options:
-  -t, --task TEXT  Remove target data from only this task.
   -h, --help  Show this message and exit.
 ```
 <br>